FPGAs could replace GPUs in many deep learning applications

 FPGAs and deep learning

-FPGAs are customizable hardware that have adaptable components, so they can be optimized for specific types of architectures, such as convolutional neural networks.
+FPGAs are customizable hardware devices that have adaptable components, so they can be optimized for specific types of architectures, such as convolutional neural networks.
 Their customizability reduces their electricity requirements and gives them higher in terms of acceleration and throughput.
 They also have a longer lifespan, about 2-5 times that of GPUs, and are more resistant to rugged settings and environmental factors.

 Some companies are already using FPGAs in their AI products.
 An example is Microsoft, which provides its FPGA-powered machine learning technology as part of the offerings of its Azure cloud service.